CDRT/docs/su/su_dg.md

    - **SCAN** : Assesses applicability of updates available in the repository; generates an Update\_ApplicabilityRulesTrace.txt file automatically; updates **cannot** be filtered using -includerebootpackages and -packagetypes parameters
    - **INSTALLDEFERRED** : install the updates which were previously downloaded using the DOWNLOAD parameter; any filtering parameters on the command line are **ignored**

-?>Note: The return codes used by Thin Installer will vary by the action performed.
+?>The return codes used by Thin Installer will vary by the action performed.
 See section 5.2.1 Thin Installer Return Codes

 **-includerebootpackages**